Advanced Vocab Words - Set 8 Flashcards

 67

-# Which vocabulary word means the following? adj. being quiet or still ## Footnote *Hint: starts with "q"*
+# Name the vocab term: adj. being quiet or still ## Footnote *Hint: starts with "q"*

 quiescent ## Footnote synonyms: inactive, motionless, inert, dormant, still The _quiescent_ village was a stark contrast to the bustling city.